-Emmanuelle Charpentier is the founder, scientific and managing director and head of administration of the Max Planck Unit for the Science of Pathogens, as well as honorary professor at Humboldt University, Berlin, Germany.
+Emmanuelle Charpentier is founder, scientific and managing director and head of administration of the Max Planck Unit for the Science of Pathogens and honorary professor at Humboldt University, Berlin, Germany.
 Prior to her current appointments, she was scientific director at the Max Planck Institute for Infection Biology, Berlin; Alexander von Humboldt professor, head of department at the Helmholtz Centre for Infection Research, Braunschweig and full professor at the Hannover Medical School, Germany; visiting and associate professor at the Laboratory for Molecular Infection Medicine Sweden (EMBL Partnership), Umeå University, Sweden; associate professor at the Max F. Perutz Laboratories, and guest and assistant professor at the Institute of Microbiology and Genetics, University of Vienna, Austria.
-Emmanuelle held several research associate positions in the USA: The Rockefeller University, New York University Medical Center and Skirball Institute of Biomolecular Medicine, New York, and St. Jude Children's Research Hospital, Memphis.
+Emmanuelle held several research associate positions in the US: The Rockefeller University, New York University Medical Center and Skirball Institute of Biomolecular Medicine, New York, and St. Jude Children's Research Hospital, Memphis.
 She received her education in microbiology, biochemistry and genetics at the University Pierre and Marie Curie and the Pasteur Institute in Paris, France.
-Emmanuelle has been widely recognized for her pioneering and groundbreaking research that laid the foundations for the revolutionary CRISPR-Cas9 genome engineering and editing technology.
-She has received numerous prestigious international awards and honors, and is an elected member of many national and international scientific academies.
-She co-founded CRISPR Therapeutics and ERS Genomics with Rodger Novak and Shaun Foy.
+Emmanuelle has been widely recognized for her groundbreaking research that laid the foundations for the revolutionary CRISPR-Cas9 genome engineering technology.
+She has received numerous prestigious international awards and honors, and is an elected member of national and international scientific academies.
+She is co-founder of CRISPR Therapeutics and ERS Genomics with Rodger Novak and Shaun Foy.